simh/simh/0readme_ethernet.txt

     packets through the driver.
       a) For Windows systems this means having administrator privileges to start the "npf" driver.
 The current WinPcap installer offers an option to autostart the "npf" driver when the system boots.
+         Starting the "npf" driver at boot time means that simulators do not need to run with administrator privileges.
       b) For more recent Linux systems, The concepts leveraging "Filesystem Capabilities" can be used to specifically grant the simh binary the needed privileges to access the network.
 The article at: